 Data analytics has found application in targetting cybercrime, as demonstrated in a recent project undertaken by Cardiff University and the Welsh Government.
 A study of the data obtained from Twitter showed that there was a trend: hate speech increased after an important (and controversial) event, such as the UK referendum.
 Professor Matthew Williams from the University’s Social Data Science Lab and Dr Pete Burnup (Co-Director of the Social Data Science Lab) developed, along with the Welsh Government, online hate speech guides that help spread awareness about the laws and prevention of cyberhate.

-Data analytics and statistical tools for social scientists
+Data science and statistical tools for social scientists

 It is becoming imperative for a social scientist to be able to work with data and communicate data-driven findings effectively.
 Here is a list of tools that are useful for analytics in social science research: